MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-icon-store-appbar.md

 #### Do: Provide full bleed, we will add the rounded corners

-If you have a full bleed image, just upload a square .PNG at 192x192.
+If you have a full bleed image, just upload a square PNG format at 192x192.
 We will round the corners for you dynamically.

    :::column-end:::
    :::column span="":::